Samuel-Lubliner/local-library-django-tutorial/notes/8-User-Authentication.md

 This template extends the base template and overrides the content block.

+`{% csrf_token %}`  is a template helper.

+A form object is available in the form and can point to the associated model (User model).
+Use `form.username.label_tag` and `form.username` to generate HTML label and input elements.

 Navigate to `http://127.0.0.1:8000/accounts/login/`.

 Log in and get redirected to `http://127.0.0.1:8000/accounts/profile/`